 - URL of where the site visitor was linked to our site by (backlinks, search engines including search terms)

 - The browser used by the visitor to the site

 The FSAI website contains links to other websites (“linked websites”).
 Those links are provided for convenience only and the FSAI cannot guarantee that they will remain current or continue to be maintained.
 The FSAI are not responsible for the content or privacy practices associated with linked websites.

 Our links with linked websites should not be construed as an endorsement, approval or recommendation by us of the owners or operators of those linked websites, or of any information, graphics, materials, products or services referred to or contained on those linked websites, unless and to the extent stipulated to the contrary.

-Should you wish to obtain further information on matters relating to the processing of personal data on our website, or any of the points raised in this document, please contact us.
+Should you wish to obtain further information on matters relating to the processing of your personal data, or any of the points raised in this document, please contact us at:

 Food Safety Authority of Ireland

 Tel: 01 8171300